aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/converting-project-data/convert-ms-project-to-jpeg/_index.md

 {{% alert color="primary" %}}

-Aspose.Tasks API lets you save project data to JPEG file format.
+Aspose.Tasks for .NET API lets you save project data to JPEG file format.
 You can also export the project data to JPEG with specified image quality.

 {{% /alert %}}
 ## **Exporting Project Data to JPEG**